 Continually sharpen skills by attending trainings, participating in monthly observations & evaluations (e.g. formal, peer, self, etc.), reviewing individual feedback, and setting monthly and yearly goals.

 Summer Camp Counselor

--Co-lead at least one overnight summer camp with another EE Fellow, serving as the point person for staff responsibilities, daily activities, and logistics.
+Lead at least one overnight summer camp, serving as the point person for staff responsibilities, daily activities, and logistics.

 Other duties as assigned.